- Find an incubator in NYS

 - In the North Country, a consortium is led by our member the Peyton Hall Incubator at Clarkson University's Shipley Center for Innovation in Potsdam;

-- In the Southern Tier, a consortium led by our supporting member Cornell University (operator of the McGovern Center biotech incubator) will collaborate with Binghamton University (operator of the Start Up Suite incubator) and Corning Inc. Cornell also received a $1 million capital grant for a new downtown incubator facility.
+- In the Southern Tier, a consortium led by our supporting member Cornell University (operator of the McGovern Center biotech incubator) will collaborate with Binghamton University (operator of the Start Up Suite incubator), Ithaca College, Tompkins County Community College, and Corning Inc. This project also received a $1 million capital grant for a new incubator facility in downtown Ithaca just off the Commons.

 Five more Hot Spots are expected to be named over the next year.